Written by Peter Howitt

 Directed by Peter Howitt

-People usually have moments of their lives that they consider to be a crossroads.
+People usually have moments in their lives that they consider to be a crossroads.
 Simply put, it’s a point where one might look back wistfully and ponder what would have happened had they made a different choice or if the outcome of an event had been something other than what they know.

 In Sliding Doors, Helen Quilley (portrayed by Gwyneth Paltrow) has one of those moments.
 On a day already not going so well due to her termination of employment, Helen’s life is changed by something as simple as managing to catch a train or having its sliding doors close on her.
-Viewers are treated to a look at what her two very different lives would look life.
+Viewers are treated to a look at what her two very different lives would look like.

 In the life where she catches the train, she makes it back to her flat to catch her live-in boyfriend, Gerry (portrayed by John Lynch) having a roll in the hay with a former lover, Lydia (portrayed by Jeanne Tripplehorne).